luiswirth/bsc-thesis/src/matter/ddf.typ

 == Higher-Order Discrete Differential Forms

-The theoretical construction of finite element differential forms exist for all polynomial degrees.
+The theoretical construction of finite element differential forms exist for all polynomial degrees @douglas:feec-book, @hiptmair:whitneyforms.
 We don't support them in this implementation, but this a very obvious possible future extension to this implementation.
-One just needs to keep in mind that then higher-order manifold approximations are also needed to not incur any non-admissible geometric variational crimes.
+One just needs to keep in mind that then higher-order manifold approximations are also needed to not incur any non-admissible geometric variational crimes @holst:gvc.